 Starting in the city of Cremona, famous for its nougat and age-old violin-making tradition, our bicycle tour weaves along the Po River, Italy's largest, to the castle and noble summer residences of Sabbioneta and Colorno before spending two nights in Parma.
 This city abounds in Parma ham, Parmesan cheese, and homemade pasta!
-Our route then takes us Reggio Emilia, another famous art city, and then into the hills of Modena to a local agriturismo complete with a pool, balsamic maker, and plenty of views.
-Keep pedaling to Bologna the capital on the area and home of cured ham and all manners of more homemade pasta--tortellini, lasagne, & tagliatelle.
+Our route then takes us to the countryside of Reggio Emilia to a local agriturismo, and then to Modena, another famous art city, balsamic maker, and plenty of views.
+Keep pedaling to Bologna the capital of the area and home of Mortadella and all manners of more homemade pasta: tortellini, lasagne, & tagliatelle.
 Visit a vinery before heading to Faenza, where you can purchase some beautiful ceramics to display the culinary delights you'll come to crave and dream about on this tour!

-***If this sounds great but you'd like a shorter tour check out our, Cycling Italy's Culinary Delights: Emilia Romagna tour, which shortens this itinerary by 3 days.***
+***If this sounds great but you'd like a shorter tour check out our, Whole Journeys Culinary Delights tour, which shortens this itinerary by 3 days.***

 Day 1: Welcome to Cremona

 Highlights: Cremona, home to creamy Italian nougat, handcrafted Stradivari violins, and an impressive plazaArrive in Cremona, home of the noble tradition of violin making.
-Visit a workshop to learn how Antonio Stradivarius raised violin-making to an art form.
+Visit a workshop to learn how Antonio Stradivarius raised violin-making to an art form and taste some torrone (the creamy nougat made from honey, nuts, and egg white) in one of the several pasticcerie in town!
 We meet in the afternoon for our bike fitting at the hotel.
-After enjoying an aperitivo together, we will walk to a restaurant in the beautiful medieval center to sample local delicacies such as mostarda and torrone, the creamy nougat made from honey, nuts, and egg white.
-Dinner is together tonight.
+After enjoying an aperitivo together, we celebrate the beginning of our culinary experience with a welcome dinner.
 Cycling Distance: Test Ride.

 Lodging: Locanda Torriani